kolov/curri-docs-service/README.md

 ## References

-I have used the following resources to get started:
+This is one of my first Scala projects, I used these resources to get started:

 * https://github.com/ArchDev/akka-http-rest
 * http://www.lightbend.com/activator/template/akka-http-microservice
 * http://www.smartjava.org/content/building-rest-service-scala-akka-http-akka-streams-and-reactive-mongo

+After thet removed Play and addusedd circe for json.

 For licensing info see LICENSE file in project's root directory.